 In VoltDB, each stored procedure is defined as a transaction.
 The stored procedure (i.e. transaction) succeeds or rolls back as a whole, ensuring database consistency.

-By analyzing and precompiling the data access logic in the stored procedures, VoltDB can distribute both the data and the processing associated with it to the individual nodes on the cluster.
-In this way, each node of the cluster contains a unique "slice" of the data and the data processing.
+By analyzing and precompiling the data access logic in the stored procedures, VoltDB can distribute both the data and the processing associated with it to the individual partitions on the cluster.
+In this way, each partition contains a unique "slice" of the data and the data processing.
+Each node in the cluster can support multiple partitions.

-At run-time, calls to the stored procedures are passed to the appropriate node of the cluster.
-When procedures are "single-partitioned" (meaning they operate on data within a single partition) the individual node executes the procedure by itself, freeing the rest of the cluster to handle other requests in parallel.
+At run-time, calls to the stored procedures are passed to the appropriate partition.
+When procedures are "single-partitioned" (meaning they operate on data within a single partition) the server process executes the procedure by itself, freeing the rest of the cluster to handle other requests in parallel.

 By using serialized processing, VoltDB ensures transactional consistency without the overhead of locking, latching, and transaction logs, while partitioning lets the database handle multiple requests at a time.
 As a general rule of thumb, the more processors (and therefore the more partitions) in the cluster, the more transactions VoltDB completes per second, providing an easy, almost linear path for scaling an application's capacity and performance.